Top 7 Kubernetes GUI Tools

 • Monitoring and logging: Offer comprehensive monitoring and logging features that help users track the state of their clusters and diagnose issues.
 GUIs provide visual dashboards that display key metrics such as CPU usage, memory consumption, and network activity.
 They integrate with logging tools to offer insights into application logs.

-• Role-Based Access Control (RBAC): Regulates access to resources based on user roles.
+• Kubernetes RBAC: Regulates access to resources based on user roles.
 Kubernetes GUI tools enhance RBAC management by providing a visual interface for defining and assigning roles and permissions.
 Administrators can easily create and manage roles, assign permissions to users or groups, and enforce security policies.

 expert-icon-header